 It’s official!
-The 2019 season is in the books.
-There were ups and downs but ultimately it was a great year.
-Now, it is time to get a head start on the 2020 fantasy baseball season.
+The Super Bowl is in the books.
+Now, it is time to really kick it into gear for the 2020 fantasy baseball season.
 If you’re reading this, you’re already a step ahead of the competition.
 For that accomplishment, we bring you the gift of Kyle Schwarber and some things you probably didn’t know.

-Over the next few deep dive articles, I will be focusing on players who had big second halves to the 2019 season and why I am buying in.
+In a lot of my deep dive articles this spring, I will be focusing on players who had big second halves to the 2019 season and why I am buying in.
 These players are essentially my breakouts and sleepers entering the 2020 season.
-These players are not your high end players, but rather players you can get outside the top 100, and ADP will likely support that once more ADP data comes around.
+These players are not your high-end players, but rather players you can get outside the top 100.

 I’m planting my flag now before these players become everyone’s sleeper picks!
 With that said, I’m starting this journey with none other than Kyle Schwarber.